Hard, Austria: Harder Schwabenkinder (Swabian children)

 From the 17th century to the beginning of the 20th century, many poor Vorarlberg farmers sent their children to Swabia, Southern Germany, to do seasonal work there.
 These children were called "Schwabenkinder", the undertaking itself was referred to as "Schwabengehen".

 Heraldry

 The coat of arms of Hard shows two trees and a sailboat.
 They symbolize important early activities in Hard: logging and fishing.

+Transport

+Hard-Fussach railway station serves Hard and Fußach.
+It is located on the St. Margrethen–Lauterach line.
+The station is served by the S3 and R5 regional train services of Vorarlberg S-Bahn, operated by Austrian Federal Railways (ÖBB).